Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 characteristic(R::FracField)
 ```

 Return the characteristic of the base ring of the fraction field.
+If the
+characteristic is not known an exception is raised.

 **Examples**